-The MAGiCAL team (Andrew Burn, Abel Drew and Bruno de Paula) have developed a game-authoring tool for Shakespeare’s Macbeth.
+The MAGiCAL team (Andrew Burn, Abel Drew and Bruno de Paula) have developed a game-authoring tool for Shakespeare’s Macbeth, working with Digital Curator Stella Wisdom of the British Library.
 Based on the successful Missionmaker software, rebuilt in Unity during the Playing Beowulf project, this version incorporates characters, landscapes, objects and even cauldron ingredients for users to make satisfying digital games based on Shakespeare’s play.

 The big idea

 Most educational games are made on the assumption that the educators make the game for the students to play.
 Our approach is very different.
 Our software allows the students to make their own games, and in so doing, engage with the literary text in very different ways, draw on their own gaming culture, learin a little about game design, and also learn some principles of coding, such as Boolean logic.

 This isn’t about dumbing down Shakespeare.
 Our research suggests that game adaptation encourages students to think imaginatively about narrative structure, narrative point-of-view, character motivation and emotion, even language and metaphor.
 It’s intellectually challenging, creative and innovative, though we know that software alone can’t accomplish this: it depends on skilled pedagogy.
 So we’ve included a teacher introduction, written by James Durran, English Adviser for North Yorkshire, and one of the most inspiring English teachers we know.